Chocolate-Mint Present Cake

 - In a small bowl, combine cocoa and water until smooth; cool completely.
 In a large mixing bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each.
 Beat in vanilla.
 Combine the flour, baking soda, salt and baking powder; add to creamed mixture alternately with cocoa mixture.
 Beat until smooth.
 Fold in peppermint candies.

 - Pour into four greased and floured 9-in. square baking pans.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For frosting, in a large bowl, cream butter.
 Add confectioners' sugar, 1 cup milk and extract; beat on low until combined.
 Beat on medium for 1 minute or until frosting achieves spreading consistency, adding remaining milk if necessary.